 Gelatin is a gelling agent, of animal origin, which is used in cooking to thicken or set preparations.
 It dissolves when heated (at about 60°C), and then acts as a gelling agent when the temperature drops again.

 Be aware that sometimes you can find it in smaller sheet of 1 gram instead of 2, so you should note that recipes here use full size sheets of 2 grams.
-If you want to use it: See this page.

 By "mash powder" do you mean mash potato powder?